 - Alucard - A mystical dhampir and forgotten son of Dracula, who tests Trevor's strength before revealing that he opposes his father and wishes to join the fight against the dark vampire.

 Castlevania III: Dracula's Curse plays like a traditional side-scrolling Castlevania game.
 Players guide Trevor (and his companions) through dangerous stages (referred to as "blocks") and increase their score by defeating enemies and collecting bags of money (dropped by enemies or by destroying scenery).
 Pressing left/right on the d-pad controls the player character's movement, while holding up/down on the d-pad near stairs causes the player character to walk up/down stairs (gaining access to higher/lower areas at the risk of being unable to jump or crouch).
 Pressing the A button causes the player character to jump while pressing the B button causes the player character to attack.
-Holding up on the d-pad and pressing the B button causes the player character to use an equipped sub-weapon or spell (known in the North American version's manual as "Warakiya War Items"), which consumes the jewel meter (replenished by finding heart-shaped jewels throughout the game).
+Holding up on the d-pad and pressing the B button causes the player character to use an equipped sub-weapon or spell (known in the North American version's manual as "Warakiya War Items"), which consumes the Heart meter (replenished by finding heart-shaped tokens throughout the game).

-Along with heart-shaped jewels, sub-weapons and money bags, players can find unique power-ups and items which aid them on Trevor's quest.
+Along with Hearts, sub-weapons and money bags, players can find unique power-ups and items which aid them on Trevor's quest.
 Meat can sometimes be found hidden throughout the land, replenishing the player's life gauge.
 Special power-up multiplier blocks (marked with the roman numerals II and III) increase the amount of projectiles used by sub-weapons (Trevor and Grant only).
 Special whip power-ups (shown as a dagger surrounded by a whip) increase the power and range of Trevor's whip (while increasing the power of Alucard's fireballs).
 Invisibility potions are rare and make the player temporarily invulnerable.
 Rosaries are also rare and eliminate all the enemies on the screen.
 A special 1UP item grants the player an extra life.
 Players can also be granted extra lives by achieving 20,000 points for the first life and 50,000 points for each life after.

 While the original Castlevania was completely linear, Castlevania III: Dracula's Curse combines it with the free-roaming exploration approach of Castlevania II: Simon's Quest to make the player's path non-linear.
 At certain points in the game, the player is presented with a choice between two paths.
 All paths lead the player closer to Dracula's castle, with the exception of the clock tower path in the first crossroad (in which the bridge to the castle collapses, forcing Trevor to backtrack down the clock tower and take the alternate path).
 There are three crossroads and six possible paths: